WeldSecureDeveloper/WeldSecure-Demo/Static/docs/regression-checklist.md

 ## Reset & Persistence
 - After completing the above, reload the page to ensure `localStorage` persisted recent changes.
-- Use “Reset demo data” and confirm every persona returns to baseline content without console errors.
+- Use "Reset demo data" and confirm every persona returns to baseline content without console errors.

 ## Module Loader Sanity
 - Hard refresh the page and ensure no `WeldModules` warnings/errors appear in the console.